Arab Chileans: Yarur family and Grupo Said

 Juan Yarur Lolas emigrated from Bethlehem in 1894 and settled first in Bolivia.
 Together with Issa Zaid he started in 1926 a cotton manufacturing industry in La Paz.
-In 1934 Yarur moved to Chile and a year later, together with his brothers Nicolás and Saba, founded Manufacturas Chlienas de Algodón, S.A., better known as Machasa, a company that became the largest manufacturer of cotton yarn and fabrics in Chile.
+In 1934 Yarur moved to Chile and a year later, together with his brothers Nicolás and Saba, founded Manufacturas Chilenas de Algodón, S.A., better known as Machasa, a company that became the largest manufacturer of cotton yarn and fabrics in Chile.
 In 1937 Yarur founded Banco de Crédito e Inversiones, which became one of the largest banks in Chile.
 It is the fourth financial institution in Chile, with 11% of loans and returns on equity of 24%, and among the 20 largest banks in Latin America.
 In 2003 BCI acquired Banco Conosur at about U.S. $100 million.

 Yarur had three sons: Carlos, Jorge and Amador.
 Jorge Yarur Banna eventually took over the management of Machasa and BCI after his father died.
 His partners were descendants from Issa Said, who had been partner of his father in Bolivia, and his six children, among them Salvador, the father of José Said Saffie, founder of the Parque Arauco shopping mall-amusement park and BHIF.

 José Said Saffie multiplied the family fortune and created Grupo Said.
 He became one of the wealthiest persons in Chile and Latin America, as owner of 21% of Parque Arauco, 16% BHIF Bank-BBVA Chile, which concentrates 7% of loans, 25% of Andina Bottling, 30% of Factorline, factoring the fourth largest in the country, 48% of Edelpa, the largest flexible packaging and 50% of Clínica Reñaca.
 Parque Arauco owned 27% of Alto Palermo, a company that manages shopping centers in Argentina, including Patio Bullrich.

 Apart from the groups spearheading the cousins José Said Saffie, Jaime Said Demaria and their uncle, Domingo Said Kattan, there is another branch that descends from the businessman born in Bethlehem Issa Said Sahuire: that of Antonio Said Kattan, brother of Domingo.
 This is the only branch still active in the textile sector, as Fibratex Textiles Manufacturing.